Skip to Content

 Other Notable Senior Discounts in Las Vegas

-The Neon Museum: Those that have visited Vegas over the decades are sure to get a kick out of the Neon Museum, which displays signs from earlier incarnations of Las Vegas.
+The Neon Museum: Those who have visited Vegas over the decades are sure to get a kick out of the Neon Museum, which displays signs from earlier incarnations of Las Vegas.

-If you opt for a boneyard tour, I’d suggest paying up for the guided tour.
-While it’s a tad more expensive, you’ll get so much more out of your experience.
+If you opt for a boneyard tour, pay a bit more for the guided tour.
+While more expensive, you’ll get so much more out of your experience.

-I would also recommend doing their “Double the Glow” experience which allows you to participate in both a boneyard tour and their “Brilliant!
+I would also recommend their “Double the Glow” experience, which lets you participate in both a boneyard tour and their “Brilliant!
 Jackpot” light show.

-Those aged 65+ are able to obtain discounts of $4-$5 (depending on the tour/show) when booking online.
+Those aged 65+ can get a $4-$5 discount (depending on the tour/show) when booking online.

 The Atomic Museum: A short drive from the Strip, the Atomic Testing Museum explores the origins of nuclear weapons, their use, and the history of testing in Nevada.